deeedob/thesis/content/23_foundation_qt.md

 };
 ```

-In this code snippet, we create a class integrated with Qt's [Meta-Object
+In this code snippet, we create a class integrated with Qt's *Meta-Object
-System](https://doc.qt.io/qt-6/metaobjects.html).
-To mesh with the Meta-Object
+System* ^[https://doc.qt.io/qt-6/metaobjects.html].
+To mesh with the
-System, three steps are critical:
+Meta-Object System, three steps are critical:

 1. Inherit from `QObject` to gain meta-object capabilities.
-2. Use the `Q_OBJECT` macro to enable the **MOC's** code generation.
+2. Use the `Q_OBJECT` macro to enable the *moc's* code generation.
 3. Utilize the `moc` tool to generate the necessary meta-object code,
    facilitating signal and slot functionality.